vanphan24/consul-mesh-to-lambda/README.md

 5. Click on **Add Permissions** and select **Create Inline**
 6. Click on JSON tab and copy the following permissions in the box:

-Make sure you change the **<Your-Lambda-ARN>** to your Lambda function's ARN.
+Make sure you change the ```Your-Lambda-ARN``` field to your Lambda function's ARN.
 Your can locate the ARN in your Lambda function's AWS Lambda console.

 ```
 {